domoinc/domo-data-science-resources/data_science_accelerators/data_profiler/README.md

 7. Add your login info and dataset ID, and click Login
 8. Select the features you wish to run, and a page name for the output, and click Run Scaffolding

+### Step 2 – Fill Out the Login Widget

+Fill out the login widget with your instance name, email, password, and the dataset ID you are running the profiler on.
+If your instance doesn't support Direct Sign-On, select the SSO option, and enter your session cookie instead of your email and password.
+You can find the session cookie with the following steps:
+1. Login into the instance in a separate window
+2. Open the browser's developer tools (you can usually do this by right-clicking anywhere on the page and clicking *inspect*)
+3. Select the *Application* tab
+4. Expand the *Cookies* menu on the left side, and select the instance URL
+5. Find the cookie named "DA-SID-***" (or something similar), and copy the value

+After entering your Direct/SSO login information, click *Login*, and you should see “Login Successful” near the bottom of the form.

 ## Questions?